Deaadman/UniversalTweaks/Information/PatchNotes.md

 	- Allow a small chance of wolves to be scared by the `High` state flashlight without an aurora (only at night).
 - Spray Paint Tweaks
 	- Remove the limiter of where paint can be placed (sprayed).
 Suggested by **FarcryBliss**.
+	- More specifically around where you'd previously painted, you can't paint anywhere near a previous spray.

 ---